rbos1995/TTT-Custom-Roles/CONVARS.md

-ttt_swapper_enabled   1 // Whether the Swapper should spawn or not ttt_killer_enabled    1 // Whether the Killer should spawn or not ttt_detraitor_enabled 0 // Whether the Detraitor should spawn or not
+ttt_swapper_enabled   1 // Whether the Swapper should spawn or not ttt_killer_enabled    1 // Whether the Killer should spawn or not ttt_detraitor_enabled 0 // Whether the Detraitor should spawn or not ttt_lookout_enabled // Whether the Lookout should spawn or not

 // Role Spawn Chances
 ttt_glitch_chance    0.25 // Chance of the Glitch spawning in a round.
 NOTE: Glitch will only spawn if there are 2 vanilla traitors in the round.
-Any less than that and the Glitch is made obvious by looking at the scoreboard ttt_mercenary_chance 0.25 // Chance of the Mercenary spawning in a round ttt_phantom_chance   0.25 // Chance of the Phantom spawning in a round ttt_assassin_chance  0.20 // Chance of the Assassin spawning in a round ttt_hypnotist_chance 0.20 // Chance of the Hypnotist spawning in a round
+Any less than that and the Glitch is made obvious by looking at the scoreboard ttt_mercenary_chance 0.25 // Chance of the Mercenary spawning in a round ttt_lookout_chance 0.25 // Chance of the Mercenary spawning in a round ttt_phantom_chance   0.25 // Chance of the Phantom spawning in a round ttt_assassin_chance  0.20 // Chance of the Assassin spawning in a round ttt_hypnotist_chance 0.20 // Chance of the Hypnotist spawning in a round